Utcrash/k8s-dashboard/README.md

 A React-based web UI for monitoring and managing Kubernetes resources with features like:

+- **Multi-cluster support**: Connect to multiple Kubernetes clusters using kubeconfig files
 - View pods, services, deployments, configmaps, and service accounts
 - Filter logs with search functionality
 - Real-time log viewing with pause/resume capability
 - Scroll-to-bottom functionality for logs
 - Namespace selection for viewing resources
+- Cluster configuration management

+## New Multi-Cluster Feature

+The dashboard now supports connecting to multiple Kubernetes clusters without requiring kubectl proxy on each server.
+You can:

+1. **Add kubeconfig files**: Paste your kubeconfig content directly in the UI
+2. **Switch between clusters**: Use the cluster selector in the header
+3. **Manage configurations**: Add, remove, and organize your cluster connections
+4. **Fallback support**: If no configs are added, it works exactly as before with kubectl proxy

+### How it works

+- **Default mode**: Uses kubectl proxy on port 8001 (backward compatible)
+- **Multi-cluster mode**: Parses kubeconfig files and connects directly to cluster APIs
+- **Authentication**: Supports bearer tokens, basic auth, and client certificates
+- **CORS handling**: Includes a proxy server for better browser compatibility

 ## Docker Hub Repository